Ari Shavit: Resignation

 In 2016, charges of sexual misconduct involving groping of women in the workplace surfaced, forcing Shavit to apologize and resign from his positions at Haaretz and Channel 10.

 Shavit was temporarily suspended from the Haaretz newspaper after he was accused of sexual harassment by American-Jewish journalist Danielle Berrin ('Hollywood Jew'), who wrote a cover story on the subject in the Los Angeles Jewish Journal.
 Shavit, initially claimed the incident was merely flirting, saying "I apologize from the bottom of my heart for this misunderstanding.
 I did not mean to say anything unwelcome to Berrin".
 In response, Shelly Yachimovich wrote: "I don't know if Berrin accepted his apology, but I didn't...
 It's not like he accidentally stepped on somebody's toe."
 In response to the allegations, Shavit announced that he was taking time off from his journalism.

 A member of the staff of the Jewish organization J Street then stepped forward to say that while she was arranging speaking engagements for Shavit he had caressed her hand and propositioned her with the suggestion that they go out for drinks.
 Shavit then resigned.

+Resumption of Activities

+In spring 2021, Shavits' third book, The Third Home: From a People of Tribes to a People, was published by Yedioth Books.
+In the book, Shavit argues for the importance of the state-centered approach, associated with David Ben Gurion, and contends that Israeli society has fragmented into distinct "tribes", creating what he calls an Israeli "centrifuge" that is pulling society apart and weakening the state.
+Shavit proposes a framework for developing a new form of state-centered approach that, in his view, is suited to the values and needs of the 21st century.